Mkrolick/Mkrolick/README.md

 ### the fine print

 i survived **trigeminal neuralgia** for two years (known as the suicide disease). it's one of the most painful condition known to medicine. i'm still here, and i don't plan on slowing down.
 I also did this while having brain surgery for a different medical condition.

+---

+### Books

+Meaning: Demian, Solaris, Man's Search for Meaning
+Reality: GEB, Simulation and Simulacra, Amusing Ourselves to Death, Phychopolitics Fever Dream: Sirens of Titan, A Clockwork Orange, Tales From Outer Suburbia, The Master and Margarita, Chainsaw Man